Jan. 6 committee faces unprecedented choice of whether to call Republican lawmakers to testify

 On Thursday, McCarthy said that if the panel had included the five members he recommended, Republicans would have “gladly” appeared before it as witnesses.
 When asked later if he personally would comply with a potential subpoena, he laughed.
 Jordan has declined to say whether he would testify.

 Other lawmakers who could be of interest to the panel include Rep. Greg Pence (R-Ind.), former vice president Mike Pence’s older brother who was with him that day, and Rep. Mo Brooks (R-Ala.), who participated in the same rally as Trump on Jan.
 6. Across the Capitol, Sens.
-Mike Lee (R-Utah) and Sen. Tommy Tuberville (R-Ala.) also spoke to Trump.
-The former president accidentally called Lee looking for Tuberville, who spoke with Trump for several minutes after being passed the phone by Lee and before the senators were evacuated from the chamber.
+Mike Lee (R-Utah) and Tommy Tuberville (R-Ala.) also spoke to Trump.
+The president accidentally called Lee looking for Tuberville, who spoke with Trump for several minutes after being passed the phone by Lee and before the senators were evacuated from the chamber.

 Lawmakers who spoke with the vice president or White House officials could also be potential targets.